System Status: See welltech topic 382, responses 1584 and up for important info about www.well.com changes.

-If you have a Complete account, you create files in your home directory on well.com when you copy information from topics, create or receive email, or upload files to attach to email messages.
+If you ssh to well.com and log in, you create files in your home directory on well.com when you copy information from topics.
 This page is about how to manage these files.

 Opening the File menu

 To open the File menu, from the Main menu choose 9 File Management.

 MANAGING FILES ON THE WELL .
 Menu name : file .
 Conference: wellcome 1 List the files in your directory . . . . . . . . . . . . . .
 2 ...including hidden ones .
 3 ...with details .
 HELP and INFORMATION: . www.well.com/membersguide 4 Display the contents of a file .
 5 Copy a file .
 6 Rename a file .
 7 Delete a file . .
 8 Show current directory name .
 9 Change to a different directory .
 10 Make a new directory .
 GETTING AROUND 11 Delete a directory . .
 66 Go back one menu 12 Compress a file .
 77 Go to the Main menu 13 Download a file .
 88 Go to a menu by name 14 Upload a file .
 99 Turn off these menus .
 15 File management settings... .
 100 Exit from the WELL . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 OK (type a number or command):

 The File menu lets you list the files in your home directory in various ways, display the contents, and copy, rename, or delete them.
 This menu also lets you control your directory (and the location of your files) by creating subdirectories and compressing, uploading, and downloading files.Managing files in your home directory

 You can use up to 100 megabytes of disk space without being charged.
 The whole idea is to keep disk space available.
 This is not a dropbox type service.